 Clogs are one of the most common plumbing problems to have and are due to some type of obstruction preventing proper water flow in your lines.
 Certain clogs are created by the user putting harmful things down the drain such as hair, grease, or waste that can be trapped in your pipes.

-Walking down your local supermarket will have you believe that routine maintenance of your pipes and drains is a simple DIY project.
-The reality is that many drain-clearing chemicals create more damage to your pipes interior and will often just mask the problem.
+Walking down your local supermarket will have you believe that the routine maintenance of your pipes and drains is a simple DIY project.
+The reality is that many drain-clearing chemicals create more damage to the interior of your pipes and will often just mask the problem.

 This is a common and important question.
 Many people make the mistake of thinking anything that fits can be washed down the disposal.
 The reality is that garbage disposals can only break down soft debris and hard food leftovers such as eggshells, bones, or coffee grounds will just jam it and wear down the system.
 It is also a good idea to avoid putting any fats, oils, or grease down the drain as they will solidify and create clogs.

 It is recommended to schedule professional maintenance for your plumbing system every year.
 However, if they are older or acting unusual, you should get them looked at more frequently.

 A camera inspection is the most modern and innovative way to inspect your pipelines.
 This service involves inserting a small, water-proof, camera into your pipelines from an existing access point.
 These cameras are navigated throughout your lines by one of our trained technicians.
 Live footage that is recorded by the camera is then fed back to the technician who can zoom in on anything suspicious or unordinary.
 Once the inspection is complete, our team will give you an accurate diagnosis and suggest any necessary repairs.